White House again delays healthcare mandate for employers

-The so-called employer mandate, which has been opposed by businesses, was originally supposed to take effect in January under the Patient Protection and Affordable Care Act, known as Obamacare.
-But the administration granted a one-year delay in July.
+The so-called employer mandate, which has been opposed by businesses, was supposed to take effect in January.
+The administration granted a one-year delay in July.

-The latest change, published in a 227-page final rule, allows medium-sized businesses with 50-99 full-time workers to avoid a tax penalty until 2016 for failing to offer health insurance.
-It also allows larger employers to phase in coverage by offering a health plan to 70 percent of their full-time workforce next year, rising to 95 percent in 2016.

-Firms with fewer than 50 full-time workers are not required to provide coverage under Obamacare, but could qualify for federal subsidies through new health insurance marketplaces established under Obamacare.

 "Much like the individual mandate, the business mandate is bad for middle-class families and it will harm economic growth.
 But the answer to this problem is not random unilateral changes, stoking uncertainty," House Republican Majority Leader Eric Cantor said in a statement.